simokay/compendium/books/Book of Giant Winds.md

 tags: books
 name: "Book of Giant Winds"
 ---
 This book when opened release Giant Bound Air Elemental and several Dust Mephits.
 Closing the book again with vanquish the elemental and any mephits summoned.
+The book is currently stored at Candlekeep.